cloudogu/gitops-playground/README.md

 Alternatively, you can configure an external mailserver.

 Note that you can't use both at the same time.
-If you set either `--mailhog` or `--mail` parameter, MailHog will be installed
+If you set `--mail` parameter, MailHog will be installed
 If you set `--smtp-*` parameters, a external Mailserver will be used and MailHog will not be deployed.

 ##### MailHog
-Set the parameter `--mailhog` to enable MailHog.
+Set the parameter `--mail` to enable MailHog.

 This will deploy MailHog and configure Argo CD and Grafana to send mails to MailHog.
 Sender and recipient email addresses can be set via parameters in some applications, e.g. `--grafana-email-from` or `--argocd-email-to-user`.

 Parameters:
-* `--mailhog`: Activate MailHog as internal Mailserver
+* `--mail`: Activate MailHog as internal Mailserver
-* `--mailhog-url`: Specify domain name (ingress) under which MailHog will be served
+* `--mail-url`: Specify domain name (ingress) under which MailHog will be served

 ##### External Mailserver
 If you want to use an external Mailserver you can set it with these parameters